Understanding Your Child’s Fear of the Dark

 Reading bedtime stories can be a soothing way to help alleviate your child’s fear of the dark, as it distracts and calms their mind before sleep.
 Choose stories that are light-hearted and avoid themes that might fuel their fears.
 This routine can also strengthen your bond and provide a sense of security.

 While a fear of the dark is common and typically not a sign of deeper issues, persistent and intense fear can sometimes indicate underlying anxiety.
-If your child’s fear significantly impacts their sleep or daily life, it may be worth consulting a pediatrician or child psychologist.
+If your child’s fear significantly impacts their sleep or daily life, it may be worth consulting a paediatrician or child psychologist.
 They can help determine if there are additional factors contributing to the fear and suggest appropriate interventions.

 Gradual exposure combined with comfort and reassurance is an effective method for overcoming fear of the dark.
 Start by using a nightlight or leaving the hallway light on, and slowly reduce the amount of light as your child becomes more comfortable.
 Encourage them to talk about their fears, and validate their feelings while providing reassurance that they are safe.